A Florida Dog Drove A Car For Almost An Hour: ‘They Should Give That Thing A License’

 Fortunately, there were no injuries and the damage was limited to the aforementioned mailboxes.
 Understandably, the owner of the dog wished to remain anonymous.

-The incident has already taken over social media, and the hashtag #FloridaDog has been retweeted over 5,000 times.
+The incident has already taken over social media, with the hashtag #FloridaDog being retweeted more than 5,000 times.

 “You may have heard of Florida man, but have you heard of Florida dog?” one comedic user joked in a tweet.